Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 }
 ```

-This version prints nothing: no address leaks, no tcache display, no allocation addresses.
-So we cannot use the same approach as the [easy version](#stack-summoning-easy) since we have no way to know `v14`'s address to poison the tcache with.
+This version prints nothing: no address leaks, no TCACHE display, no allocation addresses.
+So we cannot use the same approach as the [easy version](#stack-summoning-easy) since we have no way to know `v14`'s address to poison the TCACHE with.

 Instead we take the opposite approach: rather than leaking the secret, we overwrite it with a value we choose, then submit that value to `send_flag`.